-Many of us run to the store and buy a bag of charcoal without even thinking about what they buy.
+Many of us run to the store and buy a bag of charcoal without even thinking about what we buy.

-Buying the right charcoal can make a difference in the quality of your cooking.
+Buying the right charcoal can make a difference in the quality of the cooking you do on your charcoal grill.

 History of Charcoal Briquettes